tillitis/tillitis-key1/README.md

 Tillitis Key 1 (TK1) is a new kind of USB security token.
 What makes the TK1 unique is that it allows a user to load and run applications on the device, while still providing security.
-This allow for open ended, flexible usage.
-Given the right application, the TK1 can support use cases such as SSH login, Ed25519 signing, Root of Trust, FIDO2, TOTP, Passkey and more.
+This allow for open-ended, flexible usage.
+Given the right application, the TK1 can support use cases such as SSH login, Ed25519 signing, Root of Trust, FIDO2, TOTP, Passkey, and more.

-During the load operation, the device measures the application (calculates a cryptographic hash digest over the) before running it on the open hardware security processor.
+During the load operation, the device measures the application (calculates a cryptographic hash digest over it) before running it on the open hardware security processor.
 This measurement is similar to [TCG DICE](https://trustedcomputinggroup.org/work-groups/dice-architectures/).